 2. 200 farmers sign-up to the project e-mail list to receive notifications of educational events and reports of project results; 20 farmers respond to invitation for on-farm soil sampling and data collection.
 (October 2018)

 We received a very tepid response to our newsletter announcement about the project, unfortunately.
-Only two invididuals, both ag service providers, responded directly to our newsletter article inviting participation in the project.
+Only two individuals, both ag service providers, responded directly to our newsletter article inviting participation in the project.
 However, through word-of-mouth interactions we were able to promote the project to farmers and recruit interest in soil sampling activities.
-Through local extension educator and the personal networks of project personnel, in Pennsylvania we have recruited two farmers to participate in soil sampling in winter 2018/2019, three farmers to participate in soil sampling already in winter 2019/2020, and four more farmers have volunteered to have their fields soil sampled in the future.
-In Maryland, project collaborators have identified both research station plots and two on-farm sites to soil sample in winter 2019/2020.
+Through local extension educator and the personal networks of project personnel, in Pennsylvania we have recruited two farmers to participate in soil sampling in winter 2018/2019, three farmers to participate in soil sampling in winter 2019/2020, and four more farmers have volunteered to have their fields soil sampled in winter 2021.
+In Maryland, project collaborators sampled from research station plots in March 2020 and two on-farm sites in March 2020.

 3. 50 farmers attend an on-farm field day (November 2019) and 50 farmers attend a workshop (February 2020) where they learn how C-N-P cycles are coupled, how to evaluate C-N-P dynamics on their farm with soil testing, and how to optimize C-N-P dynamics through cropping system management.

 We had to cancel the two workshops that were planned for March 2020 due to the onset of the COVID-19 pandemic.
 Due to the technical nature of teaching the simulation model, we did not try to pivot these workshops to an online format.
 We will monitor the resolution of the pandemic and try to reschedule an in-person workshop for farmers when the time is right.

 4. 50 farmers attend a webinar and learn how to use an online cropping system model to simulate management effects on C-N-P dynamics.
 (March 2020)